One serving of exogenous ketones contains about 8-12g of ketones/ serving, and studies show that 12g of BHB salts triple your ketone levels.

-Kiss My Keto Exogenous Ketones has different flavors and options, some of which include MCT oils.
+Kiss My Keto has different flavors and options, some of which include MCT oils.
 Kiss My Keto supplements trigger ketosis fast, although they don’t taste extraordinary.

-Kegenix Prime Exogenous Ketones is good for speeding ketosis.
+Kegenix Prime is good for speeding ketosis.
 I saw this product on both Reddit and Amazon.
-I tried it for three weeks, and it helped me lose weight, but it also gave me some nausea.
+I tried it for three weeks, and it helped me lose fat, but it also gave me some nausea.

 Pruvit OS promises to kickstart ketosis in about half an hour.
 I took these powder supplements in my morning smoothies, and I noticed they increased my focus and gave me energy.
 They also have some caffeine and come in a single flavor, but they helped me with my morning run.

 Experiencing ketosis and ketosis-associated benefits take longer than learning about them; consequently, a mostly vegetarian diet is a more practical, if less pristine, means of providing nutrient-rich carbohydrate at a constant ketone level.
 These guidelines are purely cultural and are not always practical; therefore, they are tailored to allow me to live a full and healthy life while still consuming as much protein as I desire.
 I have not tried using animal products in this way, so please don’t use them as your guide, but be advised that meats are not the primary source of dietary carbs.
 People usually get their protein from fish, meat, eggs, cheese, etc. With this in mind, if you want to eat “mostly vegetarian” as a matter of principle, just remember that your organism will require some carbohydrate.